paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 It would be much easier for Alice if she just had one private key for all her token accounts and this is exactly how the token program does it!
 It assigns each token account an owner.
 Note that this token account owner attribute is **not** the same as the account owner.
 The account owner is an internal Solana attribute that will always be a program.
 This new token owner attribute is something the token program declares in user space.
 It's encoded inside a token account's `data`, in addition to other properties such as the balance of tokens the account holds.
 What this also means is that once a token account has been set up, its private key is useless, only its token owner attribute matters.
 And the token owner attribute is going to be some other address, in our case Alice's and Bob's main account respectively.
 When making a token transfer they simply have to sign the tx with the private key of their main account.

-> All internal Solana internal account information are saved into [fields on the account](https://docs.rs/solana-program/1.5.0/solana_program/account_info/struct.AccountInfo.html#fields) but never into the `data` field which is solely meant for user space information.
+> All internal Solana internal account information are saved into [fields on the account](https://docs.rs/solana-program/1.5.0/solana_program/account_info/struct.AccountInfo.html#fields) but never into the `data` field which is solely meant for user space information

 We can see all this when looking at a token account in the [explorer](https://explorer.solana.com/address/FpYU4M8oH9pfUqzpff44gsGso96MUKW1G1tBZ9Kxcb7d?cluster=mainnet-beta).